k3ssen/SymfonyVuetified/README.md

 ## Global observable (`$store` and `vue_store`)

-In addition to adding data to the vue-instance, data can also be added to the vue $store observable, making data available to all vue components.
+In addition to adding data to the vue-instance, data can be added to the vue $store observable, making data available to all vue components.
 ```vue
 {% block body %}